ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 Another word of caution.
 Do not travel with the Astro USB cable or Camera USB Cable plugged into the Benro Polaris.
 There is a chance that movement within your bag may damage the cable.
 This can even lead to damage of the Benro Polaris and costly repairs.

 ### B2 - Cannot connect BP App to the Benro Polaris Device
 Sometimes the BP App cannot search and connect to the BP over Bluetooth or Wifi.
-The Searching for device might list your device in white but it never turns green or connects and shows a green check-mark.
+The Searching for device might list your device in white but it never turns green or connects or shows a green check-mark.
 * Fully exit close the BP App on your phone.
 * Reset all Bluetooth and Wifi communications on your phone.
 Easiest way to do this is to toggle `Airplane/Flight Mode`  on and off.
 * Restart the BP App and it should find and connect to your BP.